rsmith52/Parallax-Engine/README.md

 * Slide on ice
 * Ice ramps?
 * Sand ramps / landslides?
-* Jump ledges - detect blockers on other side
 * Tiles that you can't jump in (marsh, deep sand, etc.)

 ### Map Managing Code